neutrl/nicebot-discord-bot/README.md

 # Discord "Nice" Bot

-A simple Discord bot that responds with "Nice!" whenever a user says "nice" in any message, responds with "No, u!" when someone says "shut up", and shows team spirit with randomized Eagles responses when someone mentions "eagles".
+A simple Discord bot that responds with "Nice!" whenever a user says "nice" in any message, responds with "No, u!" when someone says "shut up", shows team spirit with randomized Eagles responses when someone mentions "eagles", and responds "go birds." when someone says "fuck dallas".

 ## 🐳 Quick Start with Docker